 We are experiencing awful Wi-Fi issues at the Ramada Hotel in Khajuraho, India.
 The town is considerably smaller than many we’ve visited over the past three weeks and without a doubt, this is the worse signal we’ve experienced.

-I have been trying, off and on for the past several hours to complete and upload today’s post about a fantastic silk-weaving facility we visited on our last day in Varanasi.
+For the past several hours, I have been trying, off and on, to complete and upload today’s post about a fantastic silk-weaving facility we visited on our last day in Varanasi.

-Should any of you decide to visit Varanasi in the future, the stunning shop is definitely worth a visit.
-I drooled over the gorgeous Pashmina shawls, and scarves and only wish I’d had room in my luggage for one or two.
+Should any of you decide to visit Varanasi in the future, the stunning shop is worth a visit.
+I drooled over the gorgeous Pashmina shawls and scarves and only wished I’d had room in my luggage for one or two.

 Unfortunately, after recently paying the airlines for overweight baggage, there was no way I could purchase even the lightest item and have it make sense.
-Plus, I am not one to wear scarves often when I attempt to keep my clothing accessories to a minimum.
+Plus, I cannot wear scarves often when I attempt to keep my clothing accessories to a minimum.

-On the Maharajas Express we all received no less than eight scarves as gifts at various stations as welcome gifts.
+On the Maharajas Express, we all received no less than eight scarves as gifts at various stations as welcome gifts.
 I will have no choice but to give them away along the way.
-No doubt they contributed to my bag being overweight when some of them were fairly heavy.
+No doubt they contributed to my bag being overweight when some of them were pretty heavy.

-Tiwari International appears to be a family owned business.
-With the shop so busy when we arrived we had little time to speak to the owner/manager Kershav Tiwari who was extremely kind and welcoming, even knowing we were “lookers,” not “shoppers.”
+Tiwari International appears to be a family-owned business.
+With the shop so busy when we arrived, we had little time to speak to the owner/manager Keshav Tiwari who was extremely kind and welcoming, even knowing we were “lookers,” not “shoppers.”

 The designs are first drawn on paper.
 The person who draws the layout is called Naqshbandi.
 The main weaver is assisted by a helper.
 This design is then woven on a small wooden frame to form a grid of warp and weft.

-Finally, attention from Kershav was required and we bid him thanks and goodday with a typical Indian hands-together-bow and we on our way back out into the crazy traffic of Varanasi.
+Finally, attention from Keshav was required, and we bid him thanks and good day with a typical Indian hands-together-bow, and we were on our way back out into the crazy traffic of Varanasi.

 It was delightful, as always, to see how local products are made, adding even more substance and interest to sightseeing outings.